 - Day two: The second day will be much like the first, with the more painful symptoms continuing into the second day.
 As the body rids alcohol from its system, symptoms such as hallucinations and panic attacks will commonly occur.

 - Day three – one week: Different withdrawal symptoms occur during this period depending on the severity of the case and the individual symptoms.
 This is the period of time in which you are most at risk of life-threatening symptoms such as delirium tremens.
 Read more.

 - After one week – Some of the withdrawal symptoms begin to subside.
-Some symptoms will persist for a few weeks, and milder symptoms will continue for a longer period of time during your time at an inpatient rehab centre.
+However, some symptoms will persist for a few weeks, and milder symptoms will continue for a more extended period of time during your time at an inpatient rehab centre.
 The specific symptoms experienced in the long term depends on the patient’s situation.

 Does Alcohol detoxification involve medication?

 Medication is often prescribed to patients during the detoxification process.
 However, this is not intended to be a substitute for the substance you are detoxing from, not does it prevent withdrawal symptoms.